 Companies today spend large amounts of money to bring about different changes/improvements in existing processes.
 They constantly strive to achieve better results.
-But with change comes a lot of complication, thus giving rise to the whole subject of change management.
+But with change comes a lot of complications, thus giving rise to the whole subject of change management.

 Change management today is a very common phrase in corporate lingo.
 It is considered as a summation of activities encompassing anything to do with organizational change.
-Also it defines the pathway to move from an existing way of working to a newer, more efficient one.
+Also, it defines the pathway to move from an existing way of working to a newer, more efficient one.

 Once you have realized the problem, the path ahead becomes more focused.
 Employees also find it easier to correlate when they know what is expected out of them.